 When It Feels Impossible To Find Long-Term Relief From Painful Psychological Symptoms, It’s Time To Try Something Different

 Deep, lasting healing is possible.

 If you feel stuck or as though you can’t make progress through other forms of counseling, you may be an excellent candidate for Ketamine Assisted Psychotherapy or KAP.
-Ketamine is a safe and legal drug that can help you temporarily create distance between yourself and your emotions to gain newfound perspectives and reactions to
+Ketamine is a safe and legal drug that can help you temporarily create distance between yourself and your emotions to gain newfound perspectives and reactions to your experiences.

 Ketamine Assisted Psychotherapy at Bay Area Mental Health is a useful adjunct to individual counseling that can facilitate healing on a deep level.